-Intangible Asset - Customer Relationships - At December 31, 2020 and 2019, NEP's consolidated balance sheets reflect intangible asset - customer relationships related to the acquisition of the Texas pipelines in 2015.
+Intangible Asset - Customer Relationships - At December 31, 2021 and 2020, NEP's consolidated balance sheets reflect intangible asset - customer relationships related to the acquisition of the Texas pipelines in 2015.
 Intangible asset - customer relationships are amortized on a straight-line basis over the estimated useful life of approximately 40 years.
-For each of the years ended December 31, 2020, 2019 and 2018, amortization expense was approximately \$17 million and is expected to be approximately \$17 million in each of the next five years.
+For each of the years ended December 31, 2021, 2020 and 2019, amortization expense was approximately \$17 million and is expected to be approximately \$17 million in each of the next five years.

-Intangible Asset - PPAs - At December 31, 2020 and 2019, NEP's consolidated balance sheets reflect intangible asset - PPAs primarily related to the acquisitions from NEER discussed in Note 3.
+Intangible Asset - PPAs - At December 31, 2021 and 2020, NEP's consolidated balance sheets reflect intangible asset - PPAs primarily related to acquisitions in 2018 and the acquisitions discussed in Note 3.
 Intangible asset - PPAs are amortized into operating revenues on a straight-line basis over the remaining contract terms of the related PPAs, which approximates the period giving rise to the value.
-At December 31, 2020, amortization of the intangible asset - PPAs is expected to be approximately \$104 million in each of the next five years.
+At December 31, 2021 and 2020, accumulated amortization related to the intangible asset - PPAs was approximately \$295 million and \$177 million, respectively.
+At December 31, 2021, amortization of the intangible asset - PPAs is expected to be approximately \$160 million in each of the next five years.